Allergies vs Cold: How to Tell the Difference (Fast)

 While the symptoms can overlap, allergies and colds are very different.
 The common cold is caused by a virus infecting your nose and throat, while seasonal allergies are your immune system overreacting to harmless triggers like pollen, dust, or pet dander.

 Knowing which culprit is behind your symptoms helps you choose the right relief and lets you avoid unintentionally spreading germs to family, friends, and co-workers.
-The next section breaks down each symptom so you can tell them apart with confidence.
+Use the symptom sections below to compare what you’re feeling.

 Sore Throat & Cough

-A sore throat and cough are key symptoms for either condition, but they tend to behave a bit differently.
+A sore throat and cough can happen with either condition, but they tend to behave differently.

 With a common cold, the throat often feels raw from the viral infection itself.
 Your cough may start out dry and then turn wet and productive.
 An allergy-related throat is usually scratchy rather than painful.
-It’s caused by post-nasal drip—clear, watery mucus trickling down the back of your throat.
-The accompanying cough stays dry, tickly, and worsens when you’re lying down.
+It’s often caused by post-nasal drip, which is clear, watery mucus trickling down the back of your throat.
+The accompanying cough tends to stay dry, tickly, and worse when you’re lying down.

 Runny Nose or Congestion

-Allergy mucus is almost always clear and watery, starting soon after exposure to pollen, pet dander, or dust.
-Congestion tends to ebb and flow—step outside on a high-pollen afternoon and your nose clogs within minutes; retreat indoors and you’ll breathe easier.
+Allergy mucus is almost always clear and watery, often starting soon after exposure to pollen, pet dander, or dust.
+Congestion can ebb and flow.
+Step outside on a high-pollen afternoon and your nose may clog within minutes.
+Retreat indoors and you may breathe easier.

-If your nose runs every spring morning yet clears after antihistamine and a shower, allergies are the likely culprit; if it starts clear, thickens, and stays blocked despite allergy meds, you’re probably fighting a cold.
+If your nose runs every spring morning yet improves after an antihistamine and a shower, allergies are a likely culprit.
+If it starts clear, thickens, and stays blocked despite allergy meds, you may be fighting a cold.

 Sneezing & Itching